WayHacker/ColorizationProject/README.md

 # Image Colorization Project

 This project implements a deep learning model for colorizing grayscale images using PyTorch.
-The model is based on a U-Net architecture and is trained to predict the a and b color channels (in LAB color space) from the L (luminance) channel.
+The model is based on a U-Net architecture and is trained to predict the a and b color channels (in LAB color space) from the L (luminance) channel (made with Claude Sonnet 3.7).

 ## Project Structure